 Introduction 3

 Spending Plan & Narrative 5

-Stakeholder Feedback 21
+Stakeholder Feedback 29

-Spending Plan Projection 23
+Spending Plan Projection 31

+SFY2022 assumes spending items began at various points specific to individual items, as indicated in

+the narrative above 35

 Introduction

 Home and Community-Based Services (HCBS) are forms of care offered to individuals in a home or community setting rather than in an institution or isolated setting.
 Typically, HCBS are provided to older adults or individuals with intellectual or developmental disabilities, physical disabilities, and/or mental illnesses.
 HCBS promote the health and well-being of individuals with functional limitations while also enabling them to live at home and alongside other community members.